-[C r] (r) with appropriate modifier genes gives white seed coat (Emerson 1909b; Lamprecht 1940a, 1947a).

-Ca caruncula (Latin): expresses a stripe pattern, originating at the caruncula and extending away from the hilum (Lamprecht 1932c and 1934a).
+Kooiman 1921), light purple vinaceous (Lamprecht 1947a), and deep oxblood red (Smith 1939), the differences possibly due to modifying genes.
+The flowers are red (Tjebbes and Kooiman 1922b).
+It does not affect the color of the hilum ring (Lamprecht 1939).
+R , R^{cir} , R^r , R^{res} , R^{rho} , and r are allelic, according to Lamprecht (1947a); but Prakken (1977b) has shown that C^{st} patterns can exist without the R locus red color.
+Therefore, the striping, marbling, and other patterns are more correctly designated as properties of the C locus, and the bracket notation, [$C R$], is used to indicate two genes with nearly unbreakable linkage (Bassett 1991b).
+The interactions of [$C R$] with other genes controlling seed coat color were summarized by Prakken (1972b).
+[C r] (r) with appropriate modifier genes gives white seed coat (Emerson 1909b; Lamprecht 1940a, 1947a). Са caruncula (Latin): expresses a stripe pattern, originating at the caruncula and extending away from the hilum (Lamprecht 1932c and 1934a).
 Cam confers temperature sensitive resistance to cowpea aphid-borne mosaic virus.
 Tightly linked, if not identical, to the I gene for resistance to bean common mosaic virus (Kyle and Provvidenti 1987; Provvidenti et al. 1983).
 Cav Caruncula verruca (Latin): causes a wrinkling of the testa radiating from the caruncula (Lamprecht 1955).
-The heterozygote is less distinct.

-cc chlorotic cup leaf mutation (Nagata and Bassett 1984).

-chl pale green chlorophyll deficiency (Nakayama 1959a).

-cl circumlineatus (Latin): in partly colored seed coats, each of the color centers and even the smallest dots are bordered by (circumlineated) a sharp precipitation-like line (Prakken 1972b).

-cml chlorotic moderately lanceolate leaf mutant (Bassett 1992c).

-co-1 (A) an anthracnose [Colletotrichum lindemuthianum (Sacc. & Magnus) Lams.-Scrib.] resistance gene discovered by McRostie (1919) and found in the Andean variety Michigan Dark Red Kidney.
-Co-1 is located (Kelly et al. 2003) on linkage group 1 (Freyre et al. 1998).
+The heterozygote is less distinct. сс chlorotic cup leaf mutation (Nagata and Bassett 1984). chl pale green chlorophyll deficiency (Nakayama 1959a). cl circumlineatus (Latin): in partly colored seed coats, each of the color centers and even the smallest dots are bordered by (circumlineated) a sharp precipitation-like line (Prakken 1972b). cml chlorotic moderately lanceolate leaf mutant (Bassett 1992c).
+Co-1 (A) an anthracnose [Colletotrichum lindemuthianum (Sacc. & Magnus) LamsScrib.] resistance gene discovered by McRostie (1919) and found in the Andean variety Michigan Dark Red Kidney.
+Co-1 is located (Kelly et al. 2003) on Pv01 (Zuiderveen et al., 2016).
 The gene symbol base Co was proposed for all anthracnose resistance genes by Kelly and Young (1996).
-A recent comprehensive review of the genetics of anthracnose resistance in common bean is available (Kelly and Vallejo 2004).

-Co-12 an anthracnose resistance gene discovered by Melotto and Kelly (2000) and found in 'Kaboon'.

-Co-13 an anthracnose resistance gene discovered by Melotto and Kelly (2000) and found in 'Perry Marrow'.

-Co-14 an anthracnose resistance gene discovered by Alzate-Marin et al. (2003a) and found in AND277.

-Co-15 an anthracnose resistance gene from 'Widusa' discovered by Goncalves-Vidigal and Kelly (2006).
+A comprehensive review of the genetics of anthracnose resistance in common bean is available (Kelly and Vallejo 2004; Ferreira et al., 2013). Со-12 an anthracnose resistance gene discovered by Melotto and Kelly (2000) and found in 'Kaboon'. Со-13 an anthracnose resistance gene discovered by Melotto and Kelly (2000) and found in 'Perry Marrow'. Со-14 an anthracnose resistance gene discovered by Alzate-Marin et al. (2003a) and found in AND277 (Gonçalves-Vidigal et al. 2011).
+Co-1 5 an anthracnose resistance gene from 'Widusa' discovered by Goncalves-Vidigal and Kelly (2006).
 Co-2 (Are) an anthracnose resistance gene discovered by Mastenbroek (1960) and found in the Middle American differential variety Cornell 49242.
-Co-2 is located (Adam-Blondon et al. 1994) on linkage group 11 (Freyre et al. 1998).

-Co-3 (Mexique 1) an anthracnose resistance gene discovered by Bannerot (1965) and found in the Middle American variety Mexico 222.
-Co-3 is located (Rodriguez-Suarez et al. 2004) on linkage group 4 (Freyre et al. 1998).

-Co-32 an anthracnose resistance gene found in the Middle American variety Mexico 227 (Fouilloux 1979).
+Co-2 is located on Pv11 (Adam-Blondon et al. 1994).
+Co-3 (Mexic que 1) an anthracnose resistance gene discovered by Bannerot (1965) and found in the Middle American variety Mexico 222.
+Co-3 is located on Pv04 (Rodriguez-Suarez et al. 2004).
+Co-3 2 an anthracnose resistance gene found in the Middle American variety Mexico 227 (Fouilloux 1979).